Comment choisir son combo moteur brushless ?

 Motor size

 The size of the brushless motor is the first criterion to consider.
 The size of the motor is always proportional to the size of the radio-controlled vehicle.
 It is therefore important to choose a motor that is suitable for the scale of the vehicle.
-For example, a motor for a 1/8 is far too large to be installed on a 1/10.
+For example, a motor for 1/8 scale vehicles is far too large to be installed on a 1/10 scale vehicle.

 The relationship between torque and motor speed

 The kv indicates the number of revolutions per minute per volt, i.e., the theoretical maximum speed of the motor.
 For example, a 3,800 kv motor will be capable of rotating at 3,800 rpm for 1 volt, or 28,120 rpm with a 7.4V Lipo battery.
-You may also find a T number attached to motors, which is a reference point for RC competition pilots.
+You may also find a T number attached to motors brushless, which is a reference for RC competition pilots.

 It is important to note that increasing the kv speed comes at the expense of torque.
 You should therefore choose the best ratio for your needs.
 Here are some guidelines to help you choose the right speed for your motor.